s0undt3ch/sw-engineering-challenge/NOTES.md

 Figure out how API versioning is best done in express land.
 Using `/vN` URL prefixes or "a la" GitHub with a header...

+## Rents controller full(ish) coverage

+Initial test coverage for all supported HTTP methods in place.